realprogrammer5000/SlipstreamVPN/faq.md

 No. See our [TOS](tos).

 ### I'm not getting to my plan's speed.
 Are your advertised speeds symmetrical?
 We limit on our end the speed of your network traffic to the speed of the plan that you have.
 We don't limit upload speeds differently from download speeds, although most consumer internet plans have much slower upload speeds, meaning your home internet connection might not be able to hit your plan's upload speed at all.
+If your internet is capable, you should be able to consistently hit at least your plan speeds on both upload and download tests.
 If you have specific performance concerns, [send us an email](contact-us).
 If you want faster plan speeds, [upgrade your plan](https://my.slipstreamvpn.tk).

 ## Account & Financial
 ### Why do you require a Google account to sign up?
 Can I sign up anonymously?